 Yellow squash is a super-tasty veggie and is used in many recipes.
-This type of squash is also known as summer squash because it is mostly harvested during the summer months.
+It is also one of the common forms of summer squash, as it is mostly harvested also during the summer months.
 And as summer approaches, we can prepare our mouthwatering recipes based on fresh yellow squash.

-- Scurvy prevention – the vitamin C in the yellow squash will prevent the dangerous scurvy diseases that guinea pigs are prone to.
-This disease starts with symptoms like a rough coat, no appetite, bleedings and strange discharges, loose stool, and fatigue.
+The vitamin C in the yellow squash will prevent the dangerous scurvy disease that guinea pigs are prone to.
+This disease starts with a rough coat, lack of appetite, bleeding, abnormal discharges, loose stool, and fatigue.

 Nutrition Facts of Yellow Squash

 Here are the nutrition facts for a 100 g (3 oz) of yellow squash:

 - Low in Calories – 16 calories.
 Guinea pigs will surely stay fit with a low amount of calories.

 - Low in Carbs and Protein – 3.3 g carbs and 1.2 g proteins.
 This is enough coming from a diet-friendly veggie.

 - Fiber – 1.1 g.
 Fibers are needed daily for a healthy gut, good digestion, and regular bowel emptying.

 - Sugar – 1.7 g.
 This amount of sugar is still relatively low and not so dangerous.
 They will only have painful digestion and other stomach problems if the guinea pigs consume lots of sugar.
 Guinea pigs don’t digest sugars very well.